RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 ## Network Configurations

-RS assumes that networking between the clusters is already configured when you create a CRDB.
+RS assumes that networking between the clusters is already configured when you create an Active-Active database.
-For security purposes, recommend that you configure a secure VPN between all clusters that host a CRDB instance.
+For security purposes, recommend that you configure a secure VPN between all clusters that host an Active-Active database instance.
-The setup of the CRDB fails if there is no connectivity between the clusters.
+The setup of the Active-Active database fails if there is no connectivity between the clusters.

 ## Network Ports

-For initial configuration and ongoing maintenance of a CRDB, every node must have access to the REST API ports of every other node.
+For initial configuration and ongoing maintenance of an Active-Active database, every node must have access to the REST API ports of every other node.
 You must also open ports for [VPNs and Security groups]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}).

-For synchronization, CRDBs operate over the standard endpoint ports.
+For synchronization, Active-Active databases operate over the standard endpoint ports.
-The endpoint port that you configure when you create the CRDB is the endpoint port of the proxy for that CRDB on each cluster.
+The endpoint port that you configure when you create the Active-Active database is the endpoint port of the proxy for that Active-Active database on each cluster.

 ### Data Persistence